 - Bake for 18 minutes or until a toothpick inserted into the thickest part of the donut comes out clean.
 Remove donuts from the silicone mold and place on a cooling rack.

 - While the donuts bake, prepare the frosting.
-Whisk very soft cream cheese, powdered sugar, and almond milk (start with just 1 tsp almond milk and add more if needed) until smooth.
-You want the frosting to still be thick enough that it holds some of it's form as you remove the fork (or whisk) from it – you don't want it to be runny and glaze-like.
+Whisk softened cream cheese, powdered sugar, and milk (start with just 1 tsp milk and add more if needed) until smooth.
+The frosting should still be thick enough that it holds some of its form as you remove the fork (or whisk) from it – it shouldn't be runny and glaze-like.

 - After the donuts have cooled, dip them into the frosting.
 You may need to help this process along with a spatula.
 Sprinkle crushed Oreos on top of wet frosting.
 Allow the frosting to set up for 30 minutes to an hour – you can speed it along by putting the donuts in the refrigerator.